-- Online Programming - directed staff to expand online events and experiences for community members during the COVI9-19 emergency, including providing arts programming, symposiums, and other community events virtually when possible.
+- Online Programming: Directed staff to expand online events and experiences for community members during the COVID-19 emergency, including providing arts programming, symposiums, and other community events virtually when possible.
 Thank you, Councilmember Duran for co-sponsoring.

 - No Construction on Observed Holidays: Initiated an item to amend our Municipal Code to prohibit construction on days observed as holidays when the actual holiday falls on the weekend.

-- Eastside Parkway Beautification Pilot Program: directing staff to develop an Eastside parkway beautification pilot program that includes partnering with property owners to redevelop public parkways.
+- Eastside Parkway Beautification Pilot Program: Directed staff to develop an Eastside parkway beautification pilot program that includes partnering with property owners to redevelop public parkways.

-- "Next steps" regarding the City's response to homelessness.
-This item directed staff 1) to work with the Sheriff's Department to analyze interactions with homeless persons in 2017 to determine if additional steps can be taken to address top public safety issues; 2) to evaluate whether we need to install signs along major corridors to ensure there is compliance with the City's prohibitions on loitering and lying on sidewalk; 3) to support legislation that would expand the definition of gravely disabled to allow earlier intervention to address mental and physical health issues faced by some homeless community members; 4) to work with supportive housing providers to determine if innovative housing solutions such as motel conversions are possible in West Hollywood or in partnership with other jurisdictions; 5) to work with the City of Los Angeles to determine if funding from Measure HHH can be utilized by a Council of Governments (“COG”) to partner on affordable housing projects; 6) to explore options for replacing the existing recycling center in the Pavilions parking lot; and, 7) to meet with County Library officials to discuss posting signs about facility rules and to develop a protocol for enforcement.
-Thanks to Mayor Heilman for co-sponsoring this item.
+- "Next steps" regarding the City's Response to Homelessness: Directed staff to: 1) work with the Sheriff's Department to analyze interactions with homeless persons in 2017 to determine if additional steps can be taken to address top public safety issues; 2) evaluate whether we need to install signs along major corridors to ensure there is compliance with the City's prohibitions on loitering and lying on sidewalk; 3) support legislation that would expand the definition of gravely disabled to allow earlier intervention to address mental and physical health issues faced by some homeless community members; 4) work with supportive housing providers to determine if innovative housing solutions such as motel conversions are possible in West Hollywood or in partnership with other jurisdictions; 5) work with the City of Los Angeles to determine if funding from Measure HHH can be utilized by a Council of Governments (“COG”) to partner on affordable housing projects; 6) explore options for replacing the existing recycling center in the Pavilions parking lot; and, 7) meet with County Library officials to discuss posting signs about facility rules and to develop a protocol for enforcement.

-- Sidewalk Cleaning Program: established a pilot program to expand sidewalk cleaning for the commercial areas of West Hollywood.
+- Commercial Sidewalk Cleaning Program: Established a pilot program to expand sidewalk cleaning for the commercial areas of West Hollywood.